 To turn off the projector, press the Off button on the remote control (or press the Power button on the projector twice).

-Let the projector cool while the \circlearrowleft power light flashes (about 30 seconds).
+Let the projector cool while the \circlearrowleft power light flashes red (about 30 seconds).
 Once the light stops flashing and stays on, it's safe to unplug the projector.

 Caution: Turn the projector off when not in use.
 Continuous 24-hour-a-day use may reduce its overall life.
-Never unplug the projector without turning it off and letting it cool as described above, or you could damage it and reduce lamp life.
+Never unplug the projector without pressing the Off button and letting it cool, or you could damage the projector and reduce lamp life.